ddpie/unity-strands-agent/README.md

 **Important**:
 - This plugin currently only supports Python 3.11 and does not support other Python versions.
 On macOS, install with `brew install python@3.11`.
-- Environment initialization will occur when you click the Start Setup button in Environment Setup, please wait for the installation process to complete.
+- Environment initialization will occur when you click the `Start Setup` button in `Environment Setup`, please wait for the installation process to complete.

 ### Installation Steps